zwang695/alexa-skills-list/skills/B01FWETQUI/README.md

 Alexa, ask Brick Bot what themes are available
-Alexa, ask Brick Bot what sets are available in [theme name] Alexa, ask Brick Bot what sub-themes are available in [theme name] Brick Bot ensures that you’re always up to speed with what’s happening in the LEGO® world.
+Alexa, ask Brick Bot what sets are available in [theme name] Alexa, ask Brick Bot what sub-themes are available in [theme name] Brick Bot ensures that you?re always up to speed with what?s happening in the LEGO? world.
 Want to know what's available in a particular year?
 Interested in a particular theme?
 You have an existing theme and you're now looking for all its sub-themes?
 Curious to know more about the set?
-Know it all right here with Brick Bot – one-stop solution for your passion.
+Know it all right here with Brick Bot ? one-stop solution for your passion.
-Brick Bot provides users with the latest updates on LEGO® sets, themes, and sub-themes.
+Brick Bot provides users with the latest updates on LEGO? sets, themes, and sub-themes.
 It also provides set details once the set number is told by the user.
 This skill retrieves information from brickset.com.
-Simply ask Alexa –
+Simply ask Alexa ?
 What themes are available
 What sets are available in [year]
 What sets are available in [theme name]
 What sub-themes are available in [theme name]?
 What details are available for set [set number]
-And, you’ll find yourself listening to updated lists of sets, themes, sub-themes and set details.
+And, you?ll find yourself listening to updated lists of sets, themes, sub-themes and set details.
-About LEGO® and Brickset.com:
+About LEGO? and Brickset.com:
-LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this site or application.
+LEGO? is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this site or application.
-Brickset.com was launched in 1997 and since then has become is the premier LEGO® database on internet.
-Originally set up to record the myriad of promotional sets that were appearing at that time, it has expanded over the years to become the definitive reference on LEGO® sets released after 1980.
+Brickset.com was launched in 1997 and since then has become is the premier LEGO? database on internet.
+Originally set up to record the myriad of promotional sets that were appearing at that time, it has expanded over the years to become the definitive reference on LEGO? sets released after 1980.
 What information can Brick Bot provide?
-1. Information on LEGO® sets --
+1. Information on LEGO? sets --
 Gives you a list of all available sets for any given year.
 In case a set is not available for a particular year, Alexa will convey that as well.
 Sample utterances:
 Alexa, ask Brick Bot to get sets in [year]